How the HiPoint process is protecting our water quality and the problems that we see today.

 Diversification of water sources is needed to maintain a reliable water supply.
 Supplies of fresh, inexpensively treated groundwater are increasingly limited in many parts of each state, and these traditional sources may not be able to meet all of the future demand.
 The development of alternative water supplies, such as brackish water, surface water is a key component of a districts' regional water supply plans and is essential to meeting future demands.

-Each HiPoint Facility is designed to naturally track and treat up to 59,000 tons of pollutants yearly from horse stall residual waste (wood shavings and fecal matter- manure) preventing DEP – Department of Environment Protection pollutants of concern like Nitrogen, Phosphorous, Potassium, Fecal coliforms, E. coli, and mold, from creating algal blooms and lowering water quality into wetlands and conservation areas, air quality, lakes, rivers, and wildlife habitat protection.
+Each HiPoint Facility is designed to naturally track and treat up to 59,000 tons of horse stall residual waste (manure) nutrients and pollutants yearly from horse stall residual waste (wood shavings and fecal matter- manure) preventing DEP - Department of Environment Protection pollutants of concern like Nitrogen, Phosphorous, Potassium, Fecal coliforms, E. coli, and mold, from creating algal blooms and lowering water quality into wetlands and conservation areas, air quality, lakes, rivers, and wildlife habitat protection.
 All in a cost-effective strategy around Native Communities and their ecosystems, Wetlands, and Natural areas close to high Equestrian regions.

 This will include creating local skilled and non-skilled jobs, increasing the local economy while providing the region with a center of excellence for agri-tourism.
-Other benefits include potassium removal, air quality, energy savings, repurposing 3 million gallons of recycled water for irrigation every year.
-Each Facility will show savings for every dollar spent over current water supply methods.
+Other benefits include potassium removal, air quality, energy savings, repurposing up to 3 million gallons of recycled water every year.

 1. HAB's and Brackish Water